 Skip to main content

-The Chats section in the AI Textura platform’s left menu is a centralized place where the entire conversation history between your AI employees and clients is collected.
-Here you can see every dialog, monitor response quality, intervene in a conversation, and reply to a client personally.
+The Chats section in the AI Textura platform’s left menu is a single place where the entire conversation history between your AI employees and clients is collected.
+Here you can see every dialog, monitor response quality, intervene in a conversation, reply to a client personally, and analyze every AI response.
 Think of it as a control room: all conversations are in front of you, you can see what is happening right now, and you can step in at any moment.

-The Chats section is accessible in two ways: via the left menu (all dialogs across all agents) or via the Live chat button in the AI employees list (dialogs for a specific agent).
+The Chats section is accessible in two ways: via the left menu (all dialogs across all employees) or via the Live chat button in the AI employees list (dialogs for a specific employee).

-• Monitor how AI employees communicate with clients
+• Watch how AI employees communicate with clients

 • Quickly find a specific dialog by client name, channel, or employee